 Solvents are also common cleaning products.
 For example, glycol ethers are highly effective as an active component of heavy-duty glass, floor, and other hard surface cleaning formulations.
 These solvents have good water compatibility, high solvency for greases and oils, and good biodegradability.

 For more information on cleaning products, visit the American Cleaning Institute website.

-Cleaning chemicals, while safe and effective, must be handled appropriately to protect the health of consumers and their families.
+These chemicals, while safe and effective, must be handled appropriately to protect the health of consumers and their families.
 Users should follow all safe handling instructions on a product’s label before using a particular cleaning product.
-If a cleaning product is accidentally ingested, call the national Poison Control Center Hotline: 1-800-222-1222, and be sure to have the label from the cleaning product in hand.
+If a product is accidentally ingested, call the national Poison Control Center Hotline: 1-800-222-1222, and be sure to have the label from the cleaning product in hand.

 Learn more about how to stay safe and healthy when using cleaning products.

-The Federal Hazardous Substances Act (FHSA) requires precautionary labeling on containers of any consumer product that poses a likelihood of injury, to help consumers safely store and use those products and to provide information about immediate first aid steps to take if an accident happens.
+The Federal Hazardous Substances Act (FHSA) requires precautionary labeling on containers of any consumer product that poses a likelihood of injury, to help consumers safely store and use those products, and to provide information about immediate first aid steps to take if an accident happens.

 What are the ingredients of cleaning products?